 Trinidad and Tobago Country Report

 Terrorism risks are elevated in Trinidad and Tobago.
 Islamist group Jamaat Al Muslimeen (JAM), which staged an attempted coup in 1990, no longer has the capacity or intent of performing large-scale attacks.
 However, there is a rising number of Trinidadian nationals reportedly joining jihadist groups abroad.
 As many as 400 Trinidadians are likely to have joined the Islamic State since 2013.
 There is a risk of nationals returning or of homegrown radicalisation following the territorial losses of the Islamic State in Syria and Iraq, elevating the likelihood of lone-actor attacks on soft civilian targets.
 The 2018 Anti-Terrorism Act faced peaceful opposition from within the country's Muslim community and main political opposition over concerns that it would promote police discrimination.

-War risks in Trinidad and Tobago are low.
-Maritime border disputes with Venezuela and Barbados were officially resolved in 1990 and 2006, respectively.
+War risks will remain moderate in 2020. with no outstanding maritime border disputes with Venezuela and Barbados were officially resolved in 1990 and 2006, respectively.
 Nevertheless, there have been occasional flare-ups with Venezuela.
 In 2012, Venezuelan navy personnel boarded a Petrotrin oil rig that was suspected of operating in Trinidadian waters and in 2011 the Venezuelan navy fired on Trinidadian fishing boats suspected of fishing in Venezuelan waters.
-The risk of further incidents has declined as the bilateral relationship has improved, particularly since a number of energy-sector deals have been agreed in recent years.
+The risk of further incidents has declined as the bilateral relationship has improved following several energy-sector agreements between Venezuela and Trinidad and Tobago in recent years.
 The state's use of force is likely to be limited to naval or military action against domestic criminal groups or international drug-smuggling operations.

 Vaccines required to enter the country